quicwg/multipath/draft-lmbdhk-quic-multipath.md

 uses non-zero length CID while the server uses zero-length CID"}

 {{fig-example-path-close3}} illustrates an example of path closing when both the client and the server use zero-length CIDs.
-Again, we are going to close the first path.
-In this case, both the server and the client use path identifier type 0x02, which refers to the current path in the PATH_ABANDON frame.
+Single packet number spaces are used due to the use of zero-length CIDs by both endpoints.
+Again, in this example, the client is going to close the first path.
+Both the server and the client need to use path identifier type 0x02, which refers to the current path in use.
 Both endpoints wait for 3 RTO after receiving the ACK of their respective PATH_ABANDON frames before closing the path.
-Note that single packet number spaces are used in both directions.

 ~~~
   Client                                                     Server